talkpython/mastering-pycharm-course/your-turn/07-web-applications/readme.md

 ![Flask is ready to run](./resources/ready-to-run.png)

+1. Unfortunately, at the time of writing, PyCharm "forgets" to add `FLASK DEBUG` to the run configuration.
+Edit the configuration (**WebYourTurn** in this screenshot), click on **Modify options**, and check `Flask Debug` then close the window.
+This allows for the reloading of the web templates and web app as you edit them making it easier iterate while developing.

-And you'll have the typical "hello world" Flask app:
+At this point, you'll have the typical "hello world" Flask app:

 ```python
 from flask import Flask

 app = Flask(__name__)

 @app.route('/')